Last Updated on December 28, 2021 by Danny

 If you ever had a drum set move forward in the middle of a gig, you know how horrible that experience can be.
-It is drum set needs to be stable for you to be able to play to your best.
+A drum set needs to be stable for you to be able to play to your best.
 The best way to achieve that is by using drum rugs.
-A drum rug is an essential drum accessory that should be part of every drummer’s arsenal.
+A drum rug is an essential accessory that should be part of every drummer’s arsenal.
 Now that you know that you need a drum rug, how do you find a good one?
-Do not fret; we are here to help you pick out the best drum rug for you.
+Do not fret; we are here to help you choose a drum rug ideal for you.

 What does a drum rug do?